open-ephys/gui-docs/source/User-Manual/Plugins/Tracking-Plugin.rst

 Setting up the camera
 ----------------------

-These instructions assume you have a Flea3 PointGrey camera (https://www.ptgrey.com/).
+These instructions assume you have a FLIR `Flea3 <https://www.flir.com/products/flea3-usb3/>`__ (formerly Point Grey) camera.
 Configuration for other cameras may differ.

-To download the drivers and set-up the camera, download the FlyCapture or Spinnaker SDK from the `PointGrey downloads page <https://www.ptgrey.com/support/downloads>`__.

 .. warning:: The Bonsai FlyCapture package has combatibility issues with the FlyCapture SDK version >2.11.
-Therefore, we recommend installing the SDK v2.11 from here: https://groups.google.com/forum/#!msg/bonsai-users/Wq2Bo1DnCD8/jb0BfvIVAgAJ
+Therefore, we recommend installing SDK v2.11 from this `link on the Bonsai forum <https://groups.google.com/forum/#!msg/bonsai-users/Wq2Bo1DnCD8/jb0BfvIVAgAJ>`__

 From the FlyCapture software, you can activate GPIO triggers that can be recorded with the Open Ephys board for precise synchronization, and also change the frame rate.